rizqme/chain.js/readme.txt

 Chain.js

+NOTICE: due to some github bug, link to the wiki is: http://wiki.github.com/raid-ox/chain.js/      <--- (notice the slash at the end)

 Chain.js is a jQuery plugin to bind javascript data to html and generate content using the data.
 It provides automatic data management and content generation. please see wiki for more information.
 USAGE